GuyChapGH/CapstoneQuiz/README.md

 ## Files

 ### forms.py
-This file contains three ModelForm classes: `QuestionCreateForm`, `QuizCreateForm` and `ContestantSelectForm`.
+This file contains three ModelForm classes: `QuestionCreateForm`, `QuizCreateForm` and `ContestSelectForm`.
 This makes use of the Django ability to create a Form class from a Django model.
 There is one Form class declared: `ResultsSelectForm`.
 Django's form functionality simplifies and automates form processing including form validation.

 ### models.py
 In this file we have the `User` model, used for managing login/logout and register.
 The `Question` model, that captures the multiple-choice questions.
-The `Quiz` model that groups questions together and the `Contestant` model used for playing the quiz.
+The `Quiz` model that groups questions together and the `Contest` model used for playing the quiz.

-The `Contestant` model was originally designed to have one contestant object for each user and to be reused for each quiz played.
-Instead, the application was implemented with a new contestant object for each quiz played.
-This was seen to be more natural but required that the 'first_quiz' be accessed for each object as it was previously a many-to-many field.
-A future improvement would be to redesign this field to have a many-to-one (ForeignKey) relationship.

-Nine methods are declared for the `Contestant` model.
+Nine methods are declared for the `Contest` model.
 These support the 'play_quiz' and 'play_quizAPI' views and are used to play the quiz.

 ### urls.py
 The paths are defined in this file.
 Seven paths reference 'index', 'create_question', 'create_quiz', 'quiz_select', 'play_quiz', 'results_select' and 'results_display' views.
 Two paths are for the API routes(views): 'play_quizAPI' and 'results_displayAPI'.
 And three are related to the user functionality views.